noudess/docs-main/PEQ-Setup-using-XAMPP.md

 3. Build the source.
 4. **Get the database.** PEQ conducts a backup every day.
 The most up-to-date version can be found at http://peqtgc.com/releases.
 The file you need is peqbeta_(date/time).tar.gz.
 This database is usually synced with the most current EQEmu source.
 5. Get the quests.
+6. Get the maps.
-6. Get the database editor.
+7. Get the database editor.
-7. Configure the server settings.
+8. Configure the server settings.
-8. Take it for a test run.
+9. Take it for a test run.